andycroll/andycroll.com/_posts/2021/2021-04-12-do-not-use-all-without-pagination-or-limit.md

 ## Why not?

-You might think a quick use of `.all` might be of little harm, but it may cause a performance issue at some point.
+You might think a quick use of `.all` will be of little harm, but it may cause a performance issue at some point.

-Perhaps it is a model that customers cannot create more of so you feel like you're in control.
-Perhaps that view isn't hit by many customers.
-It is still worth limiting your potential downside.
+Perhaps you feel in control because you're dealing with a model that customers cannot create more instances of.
+Perhaps the relevant view isn't hit by many customers.
+It is _still_ worth limiting your potential downside with this defensive technique.